Kestrel280/terminalgames/api/readme.md

 - Manages a sqlite database of high-score leaderboards for certain terminal games
 - Runs a webserver which allows users to fetch data from the leaderboards, as well as post their scores to the leaderboards

-It is meant to be deployed as an API endpoint for a personal website which is under development.

-**(IN PROGRESS!
-Not yet functional)**
+It is deployed at the `/leaderboards` endpoint of my [personal website](https://samdowney.dev).
+(Availability of the endpoint, and website itself, is not guaranteed!
+Especially while I'm working on things...)

 # API usage
 ## **Fetch** leaderboard information